bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `CTZ`      | ![](images/date/set-clock-timezone-pdt-raw-2.png)    | ![](images/date/set-clock-timezone-pdt-str-2.png) |
 | `CTZ?`     | ![](images/date/set-clock-timezone-pdt-raw-3.png)    | ![](images/date/set-clock-timezone-pdt-str-3.png) |

+(We could have used just `-7` instead of `TZ{-7,0}` here).

 My recommendation is to use **Option 1** which sets the hardware clock timezone to UTC.
 The problem with Option 2 which sets the clock to the local timezone is that for regions which has DST rules during parts of the year, the hardware clock's time will be incorrect during the months when the DST rules are in effect.

+**Side Note**: This issue with configuring the timezone of the hardware clock is the same problem encountered if you configure your computer to dual-boot both Microsoft Windows and Linux.
+Windows sets the hardware clock to the local timezone, but Linux sets the hardware clock to the UTC timezone.
+Here, the RPN83P application is the equivalent of Linux, and the underlying TI-OS is the equivalent of Windows.
+The difference is that RPN83P has the ability to act like TI-OS (i.e. Windows) through the `CTZ` configuration.

 ### Setting the Clock DateTime